 Overall it is a great unit, that could be better with some user controls over the Tonematch and Reverb settings.
 Today this could be easily done via Bluetooth from a computer or phone.
 But it could negate the need for a T1/T4.

-Had a great time with the S1 Pro at this little place.
-I took this picture 30 minutes before the early evening show started.
+Had a great time with the S1 Pro at this general store.
+Every two weeks, they turn this store/eatery into a musical venue.
+This is how it looked 30 minutes before the early evening show.

 You can't tell from this picture but there are tables to the left and right.
 There were over thirty people there by the time things got rolling.

 I turned off the house system (a pair of popular 10 x 2 speakers on stands).
 They sound ringy and hollow in this room.
 Next time I'm back in there, I'll try turning off one of the speakers.
 I think that will help.

 I put the S1 Pro on a high table (40") slightly behind and three feet to the side of me.
 The volume seemed a little low, but people at the back assured me, they could hear me fine.
 I was eating the mic (Audix OM3xb) and had the volume at about 2:00 pm.
 I was playing my Composite Acoustics Cargo.
 I had it set at 12:00 o'clock.
 I did not use any reverb.
 This room is full of hard reflective surfaces.
 The last thing it needs is reverb.